 Do I have to have the prerequisites before being placed on the waitlist?

-If you are taking the prerequisite in the current semester for a class you wish to take in the next semester, we will allow you to register/waitlist until we receive your final grade.
+If you are taking the prerequisite in the current semester for a class you wish to take in the next semester, you will be able to register/waitlist until your final grade is submitted.
 If your final grade does not meet the listed prerequisite, you will be removed from the class if you are currently registered; or from the waitlist if you are waiting for a seat.

 Can I place myself on a waitlist if it is a time conflict with my registered classes?